therealozp/class-notes/secure coding/attacks on network.md

 		- IDSes detect **anomalies**. they use ML models/some classifiers to detect anomalous packets. a bit more complicated than firewalls
 		- firewalls just do simple pattern-match to decide which one to decide what to do with the packet (drop/allow)

-firewall packets (using dotted octet notation, meaning asterisks). rule matching/disambiguation is first-rule-apply basis.
+firewall packets (using dotted octet notation, and asterisks for catch-alls). rule matching/disambiguation is first-rule-apply basis.

 an example of a firewall table